 Risk Factors: Obesity, mobility challenges, low confidence, and disease burden impact an individual’s ability to maintain physical activity levels during aging.
-Patients who are primary caregivers are less likely to exercise.
-Osteoarthritis and heart and lung diseases are common challenges that affect older adults participating in an exercise program.
-Older individuals also have reduced ability to regulate body temperature, rendering exercise in extreme heat or cold more dangerous.
+Osteoarthritis, heart and lung diseases are common challenges that affect older adults participating in an exercise program.
+These conditions along with decreased mobility can place older individuals at risk of further deterioration in function and increase disease burden.

-Diagnostic Process: Functional assessment, including analysis of walking, is indicated for older adults beginning an exercise program.
-Exercise stress testing is also recommended.
+Diagnostic Process: Functional assessment includes walking and balance, vision, and risk of falls.
+Exercise stress testing is recommended in some instances.
 The use of fitness-tracking devices to objectively monitor exercise is beneficial and provides motivation for some patients.

 Rehab Management: Patients should receive counseling about precautions during exercise which include fall prevention, monitoring heart rate and subjective perception of how hard the exercise is, and giving rest periods between exercises.
 PM&R physicians are well equipped with knowledge and skills of assessing older adults and can prescribe exercises based on specific needs and limitations of older adults.
 PM&R Physicians can address musculoskeletal and neuromuscular concerns following increased physical activity and adjust the level of activities.
 Exercise-related cardiopulmonary symptoms should be reported for further evaluation by a primary care provider or cardiologist.
 The role of a PM&R physician is to address the function of the patient as a whole, design a comprehensive patient centered treatment plan to maximize independence and mobility.

 Other Resources for Patients and Families: Patient education regarding safety (fall prevention, temperature regulation, hydration, and nutrition) is important.
 Encouraging family members to participate in the exercise program with the older relative may improve participation.